 Still have questions about the best questions to ask college admissions committees?
 We don’t blame you, and you’re certainly not alone.
 You have a lot to think about prior to your admissions interview, even before taking questions into account.
 So here are the answers to some of the most common things people ask!

 As you’ve seen, there is a lot to consider asking when speaking to college admissions committees.
-The best questions will vary depending on who you are and what you plan to study, but in general, it’s a good idea to ask about your program of interest and the school as a whole.
+The best questions will vary depending on who you are and what you plan to study, but it’s generally a good idea to ask about your program of interest and the school as a whole.

 If the school you’re applying for holds admissions interviews, this is the time to make questions truly count.
 Many of the above questions will signal that you’re seriously interested in this school and will help your application stand out from the rest.